alvinwatner/dot-vision/README.md

 Dot Vision is on a mission to create an open-source, robust backend that tackles various computer vision tasks.
 Initially starting as an art project focused on performing homographic transformations from video cameras to a 2D plane, Dot Vision has grown into a more ambitious and impactful project.
 Our journey has been full of joy and thrilling challenges, and we’ve decided not to stop here.
 We aim to expand this project into a comprehensive platform that can serve diverse computer vision needs.

-If you are passionate about computer vision and want to contribute to a growing, innovative project, we invite you to join us on this mission.
-Below, you’ll find our roadmap and current tasks that are in progress.